keirthana/anbox-cloud-docs/howto/install-appliance/azure.md

 When deployment is complete, you can log on to the machine and install the Anbox Cloud Appliance.

+For additional information, see the [Microsoft documentation](https://docs.microsoft.com/en-gb/azure/virtual-machines/) about creating virtual machines in Azure.

-## Connect to the virtual machine using SSH
+### Connect to the virtual machine using SSH

 To install the Anbox Cloud Appliance, you must connect to the virtual machine that you just created, using SSH.